 Customers who have used our E-Coat systems have reported that the process improves the resale value of their equipment due to this improved corrosion resistance.

 We can EPD coat up to a maximum size of 1700mm x 800mm x 1300mm, though we can accommodate parts up to 2.2m long when hung diagonally, depending on the overall dimensions of the products.

 If you are interested in our E-coating service or would just like some more information, then Contact Us and a member of the team will be in contact shortly.
 Alternatively, you can call us on 01889 565 653

 When it comes to industrial finishing, you can trust us here at Pym and Wildsmith.
-With over 35 years experience working as an e-coating company, we know exactly what we are doing.
+With over 40 years of experience working as an e-coating company, we know exactly what we are doing.
 With decades of experience providing industrial finishing services to a wide range of projects, you can rest easy knowing if you choose us, your project is in safe and reliable hands.
 We have many different finishes and treatments available, but if you are not sure which one you should choose, we’ll offer our own expert advice to ensure your project receives the most beneficial treatment that it deserves.